cloudfoundry/diego-design-notes/README.md

 Each App Lifecycle provides a set of binaries that manage a *Cloud Foundry*-specific application lifecycle.
 There are three binaries:

 - The **Builder** *stages* a CF application.
 The CC-Bridge runs the Builder as a Task on every staging request.
 The Builder perfoms static analysis on the application code and does any necessary pre-processing before the application is first run.
 - The **Launcher** *runs* a CF application.
 The CC-Bridge sets the Launcher as the Action on the CF application's DesiredLRP.
-The Launcher executes the user's start command with the correct system context (worcking directory, environment variables, etc).
+The Launcher executes the user's start command with the correct system context (working directory, environment variables, etc).
 - The **Healthcheck** performs a status check of running CF application from inside the container.
 The CC-Bridge sets the Healthcheck as the Monitor action on the CF application's DesiredLRP.

 Current implementations: